commerce-docs/devdocs-for-tests/extension-dev-guide/intro/intro-composer-gloss.md

 A metapackage requires or suggests components that we refer to as *shared packages*.
 You can use a shared package in multiple metapackages if you wish.
 (If you use shared packages, Marketplace requires that *all* components in a metapackage be shared packages.)

-For example, you might want to list two metapackages in the Magento Marketplace&mdash;a standard package and a premium package.
+For example, you might want to list two metapackages in the Magento Marketplace---a standard package and a premium package.
 All of the standard package components could be shared packages used by the premium package.
 Among other things, this enables merchants to easily upgrade from your standard package to your premium package using the <a href="#gloss-compman">Magento Component Manager</a>.

 Merchants do not need to understand that, under the covers, some packages are shared.